 A person can start his career in the equity research after getting the required bachelor’s degree in the field of the finance, economics, accounting or business administration preferably as it is relevant for the position and along with this person would have the attitude required to work in the area of equity research.

 So you would like to get into equity researchEquity ResearchEquity Research refers to the study of a business, i.e., analyzing a company's financials, performing Ratio Analysis, Financial forecasting in Excel (Financial Modeling), & exploring scenarios to make insightful BUY/HOLD/SELL stock investment recommendations.
 Moreover, the Equity Research Analysts discuss their findings & details in the Equity Research Reports. !
 You want to analyze financials, look at the annual reports of companies, forecast about the nearest future, do financial modeling, and explore various scenarios to choose the best one to buy/sell.

 I used to work with JPMorgan and CLSA India as an Equity Research AnalystEquity Research AnalystAn equity research analyst is a qualified professional who interprets financial information and trends of an organization or industry to provide recommendations, opinions, reports, and projections on the corporate stocks to facilitate equity trading..
 I confess that finding a job in Equity Research is a difficult challenge, but definitely not impossible.
 In this guide, I will lay down step by step method to get your first entry-level job in equity research.

 Understanding Equity Research Profession

 Unlike corporate finance, equity research professionals work in a very flat organizational structure.
-And there are only four main positions – Head of Research, Senior Analysts, Associates and Junior Analysts.
+And there are only four main positions – Head of Research, Senior Analysts, Associates, and Junior Analysts.
 In equity research, associates are junior people who work under Senior analysts.
-In most of the cases, few associates work under one Senior Analyst and report to him/her.
+In most cases, few associates work under one Senior Analyst and report to him/her.

 What is the role of Equity Research Analysts?